 \(\displaystyle \frac {dx}{dt} = \sigma (y-x)\)

-\(\frac {dy}{dt} = \rho x - y - x z \)
+\(\frac {dy}{dt} = r x - y - x z \)

-\(\frac {dz}{dt} = -\beta z + x y \)
+\(\frac {dz}{dt} = -b z + x y \)

-The parameter values that Lorenz used in the paper are \(\sigma = 10\), \(\rho = 28\), and \(\beta = 8/3\).
-All pictures of the Lorenz atractor in this web page use these parameters.
+The standard parameter values which Lorenz used in the paper are \(\sigma = 10\), \(r = 28\), and \(b = 8/3\).

 A solution to the Lorenz equations is a vector valued funtion \(t \mapsto \big (x(t), y(t), z(t) \big )\) such that \(x'(t) = \sigma \big (y(t) - x(t)\big )\) for all \(t\), with a similar translation of the second and third equation.
 We cannot get closed-form solutions but need to solve the ODE numerically.